biosaxs-dev/molass-library/paper.md

 * SEC - Size Exclusion Chromatograpy
 * SAXS - Small Angle X-Ray Scattering

-each of which has its own theoretical aspects.
-Therefore, the analysis requires a balanced combination of those.
+each of which has its own theoretical characteristics.
+Therefore, the analysis requires a balanced combination of those, which is the target of `Molass Library`.

 # Statement of need